Bring the flavors of the Mediterranean to your next dinner party with this Mediterranean Hummus Flatbread brimming with flavor and nutrition.

 - Add sun-dried tomatoes to the pan and saute about 2 to 3 minutes until heated and oil is released.
 Using a pair of tongs, transfer sun-dried tomatoes to a small bowl.
 Pour the oil into a separate small dish and set aside.
 (This step is not necessary, but the oil from the sun-dried tomatoes is so flavorful.
 I highly recommend it!)

 - For each lavash, bake lavash 3 minutes per side.
-Remove from oven and spread 2 heaping tablespoons of Sabra Roasted Garlic Hummus on top.
-Top with sauteed onions and peppers, sun-dried tomatoes, radishes, olives, and feta.
+Remove from oven and spread 2 heaping tablespoons of hummus on top.
+Top with sauteed onions and peppers, sun-dried tomatoes, radishes, and olives, and feta.
 Drizzle with some of the reserved oil from the tomatoes.
 Bake for 8 minutes until flatbread is crisped and cheese has begun to melt.

 - To serve, drizzle with aged balsamic vinegar and sprinkle za'atar on top.
 Slice into 9 to 12 pieces (depending on size of lavash) and serve warm.